iottly/iottly.github.io/saet_tutorial.md

   }
   ```
 # saet_version
-this command return a list of version isi and saet
+This command return a list of version isi and saet
 - go to iottly, in the project where the board is connected
 - navigate to the _Console_ tab and expand the panel (with the double arrow on the top right corner of the panel)
 - choose your board (from the list on top of the panel)
 - on _saet_version_ click _send_
-- now click again send:
+- now click send again:
   ```
       {
     "timestamp": "2017-09-18T12:53:36",